 Current Provision At St Luke’s School, we strive to improve our PE provision, and enhance the extra-curricular opportunities that we offer our pupils.
 We provide a variety of clubs that promote healthy life styles and physical activity.
-For 2016-17 these included; Streetdance, Football, Chess, Tennis, Cooking, Gardening, Cricket, Running and Sports Leader.
+For 2017-18 these included; Dance, Football, Chess, Badminton, Cooking, Gardening, Cricket, Running and Sports Leaders.
 We have also set up a Playground Leaders program for our Year 6 pupils who support pupils during lunch and break time activities.

-Last year we were awarded a Silver School Sports Games mark in recognition of the quality of our School Games provision.
+Last year we were awarded a Gold School Sports Games mark in recognition of the quality of our School Games provision.
 Pupils thrive in the opportunities they are given to compete at different levels of School Games competition; Level 1 (intra-school) and Level 2 (inter-school).
-This year we are hoping to achieve the Silver award.
+This year we are hoping to retain the Gold award.